bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-However, suppose you have an image that needs to be imported into one of the app components, then it's best stored in the assets folder.
+<p>However, suppose you have an image that needs to be imported into one of the app components, then it's best stored in the assets folder.
 Now you're familiar with the concept of assets in React.
-Let's explore how to use assets.
+Let's explore how to use assets.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s10-g.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->